verrazzano/verrazzano/examples/springboot-app/README.md

      ```
      11.22.33.44 springboot.example.com
      ```
-     Then, you can access the application in a browser at `http://springboot.example.com/` and `http://springboot.example.com/facts`
+     Then, you can access the application in a browser at `http://springboot.example.com/` and `http://springboot.example.com/facts`.
-   * **Using your own DNS Name:**
+   * **Using your own DNS name:**
      * Point your own DNS name to the ingress gateway's `EXTERNAL-IP` address
      * In this case, you would need to have edited the `springboot-app.yaml` file to use the appropriate value under the `hosts` section (such as `yourhost.your.domain`),